fooltowise/NeroNotes/Nero's Notes/Transdigm - Esterline Technologies Acquisition.md

 Yes, you’re right.
 I think they do that.

 ### Also if the service is great.
-If you’re Boeing and TransDigm delivers on time, delivers on quality, has an efficient supply chain etc., I’m sure there’s worse suppliers to go after?
+If you’re Boeing and [[TransDigm]] delivers on time, delivers on quality, has an efficient supply chain etc., I’m sure there’s worse suppliers to go after?

 I’ll leave that to them; I don’t know.
 But the scenario that you laid out, it could be sustainable for them.

-### What’s your sense of how the customer’s look at TransDigm?
+### What’s your sense of how the customer’s look at [[TransDigm]]?
 The airlines?

-I don’t know how the airlines look at TransDigm, specifically.
+I don’t know how the airlines look at [[TransDigm]], specifically.
 I’m assuming, if they’re still getting a price that they can stomach and, as you said, everything else is working well, supply chain works well and they’re getting switches when they need them, then to a point, they’ll be okay with that.
-It’s some of the other OEMs and manufacturers that, I know, once they found out that TransDigm had bought Esterline, they immediately stopped doing business with Esterline, even though the sale wasn’t final.
+It’s some of the other OEMs and manufacturers that, I know, once they found out that [[TransDigm]] had bought Esterline, they immediately stopped doing business with Esterline, even though the sale wasn’t final.
 There are other manufacturers out there that just won’t deal with them.

-### So one of the smaller OEMs was like, I know what TransDigm’s playbook is here; I’m not getting involved?
+### So one of the smaller OEMs was like, I know what [[TransDigm]]’s playbook is here; I’m not getting involved?

 Yes.
 Or, I’m going to work right now, to find a way to replace you.